-When you shop at a black owned business, check in online and share your experience.
-Be sure to tag the company so they are aware of your support and can promote on their own channels and engage with the brand by commenting on content.
+When you shop at a Black-owned business, check in online and share your experience.
+Be sure to tag the company so they are aware of your support and can promote on their own channels and engage further with the brand by commenting on content.

 Write positive reviews

 Reviews can make or break a small business.
-When you’ve purchased a product or service from a black-owned business, write a positive review.
-Yelp and Google Reviews are just a few platforms where consumers can give shopping experience input.
-Write a detailed review that will appeal to the business’ target audience.
-Include photos for extra impact.
+When you’ve purchased a product or service from a Black-owned business, write a positive review.
+Yelp® and Google® Reviews are just a few platforms where consumers can give shopping experience input.
+Consider writing a detailed paragraph or a few sentences. that will appeal to the business’ target audience.
+Include photos or images for extra impact.

 Become a resource

-When you’ve had an excellent experience with a black-owned business, become a resource for other shoppers.
+When you’ve had an excellent experience with a Black-owned business, become a resource for other shoppers.
 Contact the owner and let them know that you’d be willing to be quoted on their website or social media channels.
-If they are being featured in a media story, offer to participate in an interview.
+If they are being featured in a media story, consider offering to participate in an interview.

 Offer personal recommendations

 Just how important are personal recommendations?
-They are the #1 driver of consumer purchases across multiple product categories.
+They are the top driver of consumer purchases across multiple product categories.
 Word-of-mouth is of vital importance to every small business owner.
-Let your friends, family, neighbors and others you come in contact with know about the black-owned businesses you’re supporting.
+Let your friends, family, neighbors and others you come in contact with know about the Black-owned businesses you’re supporting.